As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 Tehran is the main hub of the Iranian train network and most services begin or end at the heart of Tehran Railway Station.

-There is plenty of daily service to Mashhad, and at least one daily service to Esfahan, Yazd, Tabriz (via Qazvin and Zanjan), Bandar Abbas, and Kerman.
+There is plenty of daily trains to Mashhad, and at least one daily service to Esfahan, Yazd, Tabriz (via Qazvin and Zanjan), Bandar Abbas, and Kerman.

 One advantage of trains is that you can save one night’s accommodation by sleeping on the overnight train.